Vision-Paudel/Sudoku_GUI/README.md

 Solve solves the puzzle and displays it.

-Solve and save solves the puzzle, displays it and saves the solved puzzle in 2 formats: normal format and another well formatted for displaying purposes.
+Solve and save solves the puzzle, displays it and saves the solved puzzle in 2 formats: one in normal format and another well formatted for displaying purposes.

 Console is used to display additional information while running program and sample files are included in the repository for reference.